hpi-schul-cloud/dbildungs-isle/docs/guides.md

 ### Domain Errors

 Domain errors should extend from an Nest Http Error.
-This allows Nest to understand directly the thrown errors a will translate them into the default http error response.
+This allows Nest to understand directly the thrown errors and will translate them into the default http error response.

 ### Global Exception Filter